By Madeline Bocaro

 The song was written for the play Hiroshima.
 Yoko performed ‘I Remember Everything’ live at the Itsukushima Shrine in Japan 1995.
 A video montage accompanies this gorgeous song from Yoko’s 2001 album Blueprint for a Sunrise.

 The two-note drone of ‘Are You Looking For Me?’ is deliberately agitating and disturbing.
-It’s musically reminiscent of ‘No, No, No’ from Season of Glass (1981) as Yoko breathily vocalizes.
+It utilizes the droning sitar loop from the track ‘Greenfield Morning (I Pushed an Empty Baby Carriage All Over the City)’ on Yoko’s first solo album, Yoko Ono Plastic Ono Band – 1970).
+It also samples the same chirping birds.
+The track also has the same hysterical feeling of ‘No, No, No’ from Season of Glass (1981) as Yoko breathily vocalizes.
 She is at once goddess and devil, air, fire, water, mirror.

 I’m your window/your shadow/your dread/till you’re dead/Yes I’m your head.